zen3ger/conrod-guessing_game/README.md

+#Attention!
+There were breaking changes in conrod from version 0.49.0 to 0.51.1.
+I'll update the turorial sooner or later, till then it works with v0.49.0.

 ##Using Conrod - Let's build something simple!

 We're about to make a simple application step by step.
 The example app will be a graphical version of the Guessing Game.
 I'm pretty sure you came across this one in the Rust Book.
 This time, we're going to make it look 'pretty'!